 As you approach the ovulation phase, the cervix pushes itself up, grows softer and moistens.
 This happens so the sperm can easily access the uterus and the egg.
 The opening is so soft that it cannot be distinguished from the vaginal walls.
 Once ovulation is over, the cervix grows hard and closes the uterine opening again.

 The ideal time for conception during ovulation is when the cervix is high, soft and open.
 Once you have conceived, early pregnancy will make your cervix high, soft and closed.
 Your mucus plug will prepare itself for pregnancy.
 Mucous is usually thin and colourless.
 When it starts becoming a plug, it grows thick and white.
 This stops anything from entering the uterus and protects you and your baby from infections.
 While some women feel this change in the early stages, others might experience it only in the later stages.

 Yes.
 Your cervix could be in a typically pregnant position when you’re not, and vice versa.
 For some, the body takes a while to change with pregnancy.
 During the menstrual cycle, your cervix will be soft and positioned higher.
-But, it will not be as high or soft when you are pregnant.
+But, it will not be as high or soft when pregnant.
 The cause of it being soft is because it is swollen with blood due to the increased amount of estrogen in your body.
-If your cervix doesn’t show the signs of pregnancy, give it some time and try checking with a doctor or a home pregnancy test.
-Your body is unique and thus, this means of checking for pregnancy is not reliable.
+If your cervix doesn’t show the signs of pregnancy, give it some time and try checking with doctor or a home pregnancy test.
+Your body is unique, and thus, this means of checking for pregnancy is not reliable.